 Stress and Anxiety

-Commonly known as slipped disc, it produces pain, weakness, and electric-like shocks in the lower extremities.
-It can also cause a sensation, called sciatica, which is a pain radiating down the leg.
+Commonly known as slipped disc, it produces pain, weakness, and electric-like shocks in lower extremities.
+It can also cause sciatica, which is characterized by pain radiating down the leg.

 Carpal Tunnel Syndrome

-It is caused by an extensive pressure on the median nerve in the wrist.
-It produces tingling and electric-like sensations, numbness, and weakness in the hand and arm.
+It is caused by putting extensive pressure on the median nerve in the wrist, producing tingling and electric-like sensations, numbness, and weakness in the hand and arm.

-It is an inflammation of the lining of the brain and spinal cord, and it is characterized by neurological problems, severe stinging, and electric-like shocks mainly in the lower back and legs.
+It is an inflammation of the lining of the brain and spinal cord, which is characterized by neurological symptoms, severe stinging, and electric-like shocks, mainly in the lower back and legs.

-Migraine is a debilitating condition, characterized by severe headache, throbbing and electric-like shocks on the sides of the head, nausea, and sensitivity to light.
+Migraine is a debilitating condition, characterized by severe headaches, throbbing and electric-like shocks on the sides of the head, nausea, and sensitivity to light.

-Exposure to harsh substances, like arsenic, have been associated with producing painful shock-like throbs in the head, as well as other life-threatening complications.
+Exposure to harsh substances, like arsenic, has been associated with painful shock-like throbs in the head as well as other life-threatening complications.

-Excessive alcohol consumption can cause irreversible damage to the peripheral nerves, resulting in various neurological symptoms, such as electric shock sensation.
+Excessive alcohol consumption can cause irreversible damage to the peripheral nerves, resulting in various neurological symptoms, such as electric shock sensations.

-It is an age-related condition of narrowing of the opening of the spinal canal.
-It can affect the lower back regions and extend to limbs as well as head and neck, producing pain with electric shock feelings.
+It is an age-related condition of narrowing of the the spinal canal opening.
+It can affect lower back regions and extend to limbs, head, and neck, producing pain with electric shock feelings.

 Epilepsy, multiple sclerosis, Parkinson's disease, and other neurological diseases often produce electric-like shock sensations all over the body.